Maaxed/Annotated/README.md

 Annotated allows you to define very quickly and easily packets.
 To do so, first create in your network class the function you want to call on the target side.
 Annotate it with either ``@ClientPacket`` if the target is the client side or ``@ServerPacket`` if it is the server side.
-A now packet class is generated and is automatically registered to the network.
+A new packet class is generated and is automatically registered to the network.
 The class contains a ``send`` method that takes in parameters a target and parameters and that will send the packet to the target.
-Once the packet is received on the target, the annotated function is called with the parameters passed to send.
+Once the packet is received on the target, the annotated function is called with the parameters passed to ``send``.
 Client packets contain a ``sendTo`` method to send the packet to a single player and server packets contain ``sendToServer`` to send the packet to the server.

 Some types in parameter of the annotated method have special meanings, won't be required in the ``send`` function and a value will automatically be assigned: